Full Proxy Setup

 You can generate this certificate in ETP or you can upload an intermediate certificate.
 You upload an intermediate certificate if your organization already has a public key infrastructure and maintains an internal Certificate Authority (CA) root certificate.
 For more information, see ETP Proxy as a TLS intermediary.

 - Generate a certificate in ETP, distribute it to TLS clients, and activate it in ETP.
 For instructions, see Create an Akamai certificate.

 - Generate a certificate signing request (CSR) in ETP, sign the request with your organization’s CA, and upload the certificate to ETP.
 You can then distribute the certificate to client devices and activate it in ETP.
 For instructions, see Certificate distribution.
 For more information on how to distribute the certificate to mobile devices for ETP Client, see Distribute ETP mobile clients with Mobile Device Management (MDM) and go to the instructions that are specific to your MDM solution.

 3b.
 Network Configuration

 If there are domains, IP addresses, and DNS suffixes that you don’t want directed to ETP Proxy, such as domains for internal websites, you can configure them in the ETP Network Configuration.
-For instructions, see Configure internal IP addresses and DNS suffixes.
+For instructions, see Configure internal IP addresses, DNS suffixes, and email domains.

 3c.
 ETP Client